rahulpro1012/Boardify/README.md

 - `app.jwt.exp-ms` - JWT expiration in milliseconds (default: 2 hours)
 - `app.frontend.url` - Frontend URL for email links

+Important note about Gmail and app passwords:
+- If you use Gmail (or Google Workspace) as the SMTP provider for the forgot-password / notification emails, you must use an app password (not your normal Google account password) when the account has 2‑step verification enabled.
+Generate an app password in your Google Account security settings and place that value into the `MAIL_PASSWORD` environment variable (or `MAIL_APP_PASSWORD` if you prefer a clearer name in your environment).
+Failure to provide a valid SMTP/app password will cause email sending to fail.

 Example `.env` (do NOT commit secrets):

 ```env